Weaning toddler. It ain’t easy.

 1. Create a replacement

 I remember when I gave up Diet Coke over 14 years ago.
-I drank six DC’s a day and loved the whole ritual of it… the crack of the can, the fizz down my throat, the little caffeine kick.
+I drank six DC’s a day and loved the whole ritual of it… the crack of the can, the fizzy bite, the caffeine kick.
 To all of a sudden take that away would have been a huge shock and loss.
 So, I replaced my habit with another drinking ritual.
 I bought a fancy water bottle.
 Each morning, I filled it with filtered water and added lemon and ice.
 Then I drank it throughout the day.
 To my surprise, I really started enjoying it.

 With Griffin, I used “hot teas” as a replacement for nursing.
-I made these “hot teas” with:
+I made these drinks with:

-- Raw or at least organic whole milk
+- 1 cup of raw (from a trusted farmer) or at least organic whole milk

 - And a dash of sea salt

-Then I steam it all to a froth in our espresso maker.
+Then I steamed it all to a froth in our espresso maker.

-I introduced these slowly.
+I introduced these drinks slowly.
 First, I made it seem like it was a big deal and Griffin only got small sips of mommy’s.
-I then asked him one day if he wanted his own hot tea.
+I then asked him if he wanted his own hot tea.
 He was thrilled.
-I then said, do you want hot tea or nummies (or word for breastfeeding)?
+I then said, do you want hot tea or nummies (our word for breastfeeding)?

 He chose the hot tea, sipping it while we read stories.
 By the time we were through, he was filled up, satisfied, and I put him down without a word.

-So find a drink your kid LOVES – smoothies, sweetened kefir, hot milk with honey, even milk shakes can be healthy and nourishing – and introduce this as a replacement.
+So find a drink your kid LOVES—smoothies, sweetened kefir, hot milk with honey, even milk shakes can be healthy and nourishing—and introduce this as a replacement.
+Weaning toddler win No. 1.

 2. Limit nursing sessions